 The transition away from fossil fuels is therefore underway because in many energy markets wind and solar energy are now directly competitive with fossil fuel sources, and their prices are still falling.
 If that trend continues, it will be cheaper to shut down an existing coal-fired power plant and replace it with renewable sources instead of waiting for the coal plant to age out.
 There will be no good reason to build new fossil plants when cheaper alternatives are available.
 This part of the story has little to do with the Paris Agreement, and everything to do with technological innovations that have been under development for two generations, now finally achieving economies of scale.

 What about critics who point out the variability of renewable sources?
 Here storage technologies are advancing quickly, another game changer.
 For example, battery prices are dropping, with massive new ‘giga-factories’ planned worldwide.
+The largest battery facility in the world was recently installed in San Diego, with 250MW capacity it will be able to provide power for several hours during the early evening demand peak.
 In the next decade, more battery storage will become available at the same time that the price of electric vehicles will become directly competitive against fossil-fuel-powered cars and trucks.
 The power grid will have to be rebuilt and upgraded in that same time frame, to adapt to this new style of power generation and use.

 These transitions, the upgrades and rebuilding of infrastructure, will cost trillions of dollars, and investments of that scale can make the heart quail and the knees go wobbly.
 But this time, unlike a generation past, we need to resist that instinctive blanch, and have the courage and vision to move in a new direction.
 We always have to keep in mind that we will have to spend those trillions anyway.
 Once a generation, all roads get repaved, all buildings get renovated.
 The power grid has to be overhauled, upgraded and modernized anyway.
 So now’s the time to do it better and smarter, planning for the necessary changes to allow for more renewable and lower-carbon technologies, and designing for a more nimble and robust response in the event of failures and natural disasters.